 Oftentimes, headphones for listening are showcased more often than headphones for mixing and mastering.
-2020 brings a lot of great headphones, both open-back and closed-back.
-This list will help you find the absolute best headphones for mixing and mastering for use in your home or professional studio.
+2023 brings a lot of great headphones, both open-back and closed-back.
+This list will help you find the absolute best mixing and mastering headphones for use in your home or professional studio.

 - Grado Labs PS2000e